 It’s funny how simple it might seem to put together a bridal shower in comparison to a wedding.
 A bridal shower is actually much simpler in many ways.
-However, not many people put much consideration into how to plan a bridal shower.
+However, not many people put much consideration on how to plan a bridal shower.
 Until you are in charge of organizing one, you can have no idea how complicated and time consuming it can be.
-This is why it is important to prioritize, create a list and take one step at a time.
+This is why it is important to prioritize, create a list, and take one step at a time.
 The organizing of the perfect shower should start at least a month or even three months before the chosen date.
 For a successful wedding shower, you need the right kind of planning.

 Who Throws The Bridal Shower?

 The bridal shower is usually the responsibility of a maid of honor, or a bridesmaid, depending on the situation.
 This is the person who determines the bridal shower planning details and everything and everyone involved.
 The maid of honor usually has a wedding planning checklist of her own.
 This is crucial to throwing the bride a shower she would not forget.

 The answer to the question on when to do a bridal shower is six months to a week before the wedding.
 This timeline is not set in stone, but still, it is advisable not to go beyond these two extremes.
 Just a fun and relaxed time for the bride and her close friends and family to spend time together.
 But oh, so much planning needed to make it possible.
 The time of day for when to have a bridal party lays in the intuition of the planner.
 The shower can hold in the afternoon, evening, or night, typically, and be one more thing off the checklist for wedding.
 A successful bridal shower is the perfect opening to a spectacular wedding.